 Other studies on trends in preventive care using different data sources report some conflicting findings.
-A study using NHANES data from 2005 to 2018 found increases in the proportion of adults with diabetes who reported: having a primary care doctor, receiving an annual check-up with a physician, having had at least two A1C tests in a year, having their cholesterol levels tested, and having an annual foot exam by a doctor (12).
-However (9).
-Another study that reported on data from NHANES, NHIS, and BRFSS found that foot exams, influenza vaccinations, and twoA1C testing increased from 1999 to 2016, although dilated eye exams stayed roughly constant (10).
-Data from BRFSS showed that adults with diabetes had reported decreasing dentist visits from 2004 to 2014 (21), while patient-reported dilated eye examinations increased briefly following Medicaid expansion in 2014 and then decreased (22).
-In contrast, a study using NHANES data found that dilated eye exams for adults with diabetes did not increase from 2005 to 2016 (11).
-A study using NHIS data reported no change in influenza vaccination rates from 2007 to 2018 for the overall population of adults with diabetes (24).
-Our finding that A1C testing increasedDiscrepancies with other survey results may be due to differences in how questions are phrased, differences in the population surveyed, and trend analysis of time periods of different length.
-Caution should be used when interpreting these differences; when possible, trends should be compared over similar and longer time periods (25,26).
+A study using NHANES data from 2005 to 2018 found increases in the proportion of adults with diabetes who reported all of the following: having a primary care doctor, receiving an annual check-up with a physician, having had at least two A1C tests in a year, having their cholesterol levels tested, and having an annual foot exam by a doctor (12).
+However, when evaluated individually, only A1C testing increased, which is similar to our findings.
+Another study that reported on data from NHANES, NHIS, and BRFSS found that foot exams, influenza vaccinations, and two or more A1C tests in a year increased from 1999 to 2016, although dilated eye exams stayed roughly constant (13).
+Data from BRFSS showed that adults with diabetes had reported decreasing dentist visits from 2004 to 2014 (27), while patient-reported dilated eye examinations increased briefly following Medicaid expansion in 2014 and then decreased (28).
+In contrast, a study using NHANES data found that dilated eye exams for adults with diabetes did not increase from 2005 to 2016 (14).
+A study using NHIS data reported no change in influenza vaccination rates from 2007 to 2018 for the overall population of adults with diabetes (30).
+Our finding that A1C testing increased is consistent with what has been reported in other studies.
+Discrepancies with other survey results may be due to differences in how questions are phrased, differences in the population being surveyed, and trend analysis of time periods of different length.
+Caution should be used when interpreting these differences; when possible, trends should be compared over similar and longer time periods (31,32).

 Limitations